 ART 6500 - Graphic Design Seminar

 Lectures, discussions, field trips, and media presentations dealing with contemporary issues of critical discourse in design and the related social dynamic.
 Seminar content will vary depending on the professor of record.
-This course will be available based on in scheduling issues.
+Seminar content will vary.

 ART 6510 - Graphic Design Research Fellowship